VOIP Hardware – Kiwi VoIP

 These adapters (ATAs) allow you to use any standard analogue telephone as an IP phone.
 Simply plug your telephone (cordless phone if you like) into the RJ-11 port on the ATA, connect your ATA to the Internet by plugging it into a spare Ethernet socket on your router, and your old telephone is transformed into an Internet telephone.
 Once set up, they are independent from your computer, meaning you do not have to have your computer on to make and receive calls.

 Many analogue telephone adapters also have a built in router, providing some advantages over the standard ATAs.
-These are listed in the router category.

 Business Grade Media Gateways